-Following the exceptional circumstances created by the Coronavirus pandemic in the prior year, 2022 saw a reduction in sales volumes of relatively higher margin products which combined with significant cost increases led to a deterioration in profitability.
+Due to continued economic turbulence, 2023 saw a reduction in sales volumes of relatively higher margin products which combined with significant cost increases led to a deterioration in profitability.

 External supply and demand conditions were challenging as cost of living pressures affected demand in several sectors and surplus worldwide capacity affected the balance of available business and market price levels.